theCodingJohn/carcosa.se/docs/handbook/git.md

 ## Description

+A description should describe your changes in imperative mood.This means you need to eliminate the temptation to use gerunds or past tense in your description line.
+Don't write a git commit description line that talks about what you did, or what you are doing.
+Instead, describe what was done.
 A description MUST immediately follow the colon and space after the type/scope prefix.
-The description is a short summary of the code changes, e.g., `fix: array parsing issue when multiple spaces were contained in string`.
+The description is a short summary of the code changes, e.g., `fix: fix the fencepost error`.

 ## Scope (optional)

 A scope MAY be provided after a type.
-A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `feat(ratings): added the ability to add star ratings to posts`.
+A scope MUST consist of a noun describing a section of the codebase surrounded by parenthesis, e.g., `feat(ratings): add the ability to add star ratings to posts`.

 ## Breaking Changes